 If you are having to constantly turn up the heating system to keep things in the house comfortable, that should be a major red flag that it’s time to re-evaluate your furnace.
 There are several factors that could cause this issue - it may be rectified with a new thermostat that allows you more control – so before you assume that you’re in for a whole new heating system, give some attention to your thermostat.

 In the winter, low humidity makes the air inside your home feel colder than it is, often tricking you into hiking up the temperature.
 Common grumbles when the humidity is too low are dry air, sinusitis, and chapped skin.
 Improper humidity can even negatively impact wood floors and furniture.
 Today’s best heating equipment helps to keep this precious balance right where it should be, adding or removing moisture before it ever enters the HVAC system.

 7. Air Quality Issues

 Several issues that don’t directly relate to temperature can be improved significantly with an expertly designed and properly installed HVAC system.
 If you are experiencing issues with household odors, airborne allergens, such as pollen or pet dander, bacteria, ozone, and even plain old dust, consulting a professional heating system contractor can start you on the road to fixing them.

-So you do all your investigating and decide you do need a new heating system, or you want to upgrade your furnace to green technology, replace your home’s ductwork, or do a total renovation of the entire system, call Service Experts Heating & Air Conditioning today for a free, no-obligation Home Comfort Analysis.
+So you do all your investigating and decide you do need a new heating system, or you want to upgrade your furnace to green technology, replace your home’s ductwork, or do a total renovation of the entire system, call Stevenson Service Experts today for a free, no-obligation Home Comfort Analysis.